open-traffic-generator/otg-examples/docker-compose/b2b/README.md

-# Ixia-c traffic engine back-to-back setup with `docker-compose`
+# Ixia-c traffic engine back-to-back setup with Docker Compose

 ## Overview
 This is a basic lab where [Ixia-c](https://github.com/open-traffic-generator/ixia-c) has two traffic ports connected back-2-back using a veth pair.
-The lab is defined via `docker-compose` YAML file.
+The lab is defined via Docker Compose YAML file.
 Once the lab is up, a CLI tool [`otgen`](https://github.com/open-traffic-generator/otgen) is used to request Ixia-c to generate traffic and report statistics.

 ![Diagram](./diagram.png)